← Back to research

 Open SourceYes (Apache 2.0)

-Headless Mode: For proven workflows you've tested — CI/CD, git hooks, scheduled tasks that run unattended.
+Headless Mode: For proven workflows you've tested — cn -p "your prompt" runs to completion and prints to stdout, suitable for CI/CD, git hooks, and scheduled tasks.

 Strengths